jsreport/docs/docs/scripts.md

 * `res.meta.headers` - output headers

 ## Multiple scripts
 You can associate multiple scripts to the report template.
 The scripts are then serially executed one after one in the order specified in the jsreport studio.
+The `req` and `res` parameters are properly passed through the scripts chain.
+This means you can use for example `req.data` to pass information between scripts.

 ## Global scripts
 You can set up a script to run for every single template by adding flag `isGlobal`.
 This can be done for example in jsreport studio script's properties.
 Global script can be useful for common tasks like adding common helpers or settings to templates.